christian-brice/LIBRA-ROS2-Tools/docs/REALSENSE.md

         realsense-viewer
         ```

-    3. Turn on the depth stream (i.e., "Stereo Module") and change the status of the IR emitter depending on your scene.
+    3. Turn on the depth stream (i.e., "Stereo Module") and point the camera at your scene.
+Run the self-calibration tool by clicking on "More" -> "On-Chip Calibration". **This improves the camera's precision, or relative error.**
+        - If the Health Check Value is 0.25 or less and the FL Health Check Value is 0.15 or less, you're good to go!

+    4. Change the status of the IR emitter depending on your scene.
         - Flat & Textured: set "Emitter Enabled" to "Off"
         - Varying Depth & Objects: set "Emitter Enabled" to "Laser Auto"

-    4. Point the camera at your scene, then run the self-calibration tool by clicking on "More" -> "On-Chip Calibration". **This improves the camera's precision, or relative error.**
-        - If the Health Check Value is 0.25 or less and the FL Health Check Value is 0.15 or less, you're good to go!

-    5. Optionally, you can further provide a ground truth using "More" -> "Tare Calibration". **This improves the camera's accuracy, or absolute error.**
+    5. Measure the ground truth distance and provide it for calibration via "More" -> "Tare Calibration". **This improves the camera's accuracy, or absolute error.**
         1. Set the camera "Preset" to "High Accuracy"
         2. Enter the distance in "Ground Truth (mm)", then click "Calibrate".